 We provide Security Event Management (SEM) Services to monitor and correlate security events that are generated from identified networked devices such as firewalls, IPS, and server logs using Government approved filtering strategies and implementations.
 We monitor and analyze logs and identify unauthorized, illicit, and unwanted activity while providing recommendations to mitigate or respond to threats and vulnerabilities.
 We maintain CND tools, access control, HBSS, and control modules while operating and defending the network in accordance with all current guidelines.
 We develop and execute an overall cyber readiness implementation plan.
 We defend systems by recognizing and responding to threats, identifying and responding to RAs, and analyzing vulnerability scans.

-Needs more on process for managing Cybersecurity/Information Assurance workload in compliance with applicable DoD, DoN, and HQ instructions, policies, and procedures such as DoD Instruction 8500.01 (Subtask 6.5.1)

 In support of TISCOM we provided technical, operational, administrative, and security management services in the area of cybersecurity on classified and unclassified networks, including the Non-Classified Internet Protocol Router Network (NIPRNET), the Secret Internet Protocol Router Network (SIPRNET), the Department of Defense Information Network (DODIN), and the USCG portion of the Joint Worldwide Intelligence Communications System (JWICS) network.